women-in-ai-ireland/August-2020-WaiLearn-MachineLearning/index.md

-<h1> Predicting Hazardous Seismic: Evaluating Scikit Learn Machine Learning models</h1>
+<h1> Predicting Hazardous Seismic: Evaluating Machine Learning models Using Scikit Learn </h1>
 <em>A newbie evaluation on trying out new Machine Learning models for Classification and Data Augmentation to support better results.</em>

 ## Contents: